khiav223577/active_model_cachers/README.md

 ### Example 3: Access the cacher from a model instance

-You could use the cacher from instance scope, e.g. `user.cacher`, instead of `User.cacher`.
+You could use the cacher from the instance scope, e.g. `user.cacher`, instead of `User.cacher`.
 The difference is that the `binding` of query lambda is changed.
-In this example, you could write the query as `posts.exists?` in that it's in instance scope, and the binding of the lambda is `user`, not `User`.
-So that it accesses `posts` method of `user`.
+In this example, you can write the query as `posts.exists?` which is in instance scope.
+The binding of the lambda is `user`, not `User`, so that it accesses `posts` method of `user`.

 ```rb
 class User < ActiveRecord::Base